 - CS tear gas isn’t actually a gas at room temperature.
-It’s a fine powder sprayed out of an aerosol can to create a cloud in the air, which is inhaled by the targets.
+It’s a fine powder that can create a cloud in the air.
+All the targets inhale this air.
 This type of tear gas is designed to sink into upholstery, clothing, backpacks, curtains, furniture and all other objects in the area.

-- CN tear gas or Mace is designed to work at close range.
-It’s dispersed with an oily substance that will stick to surfaces, including skin.
+- CN tear gas or Mace works at close range and it will stick to surfaces, including skin.

 Regardless of the type of tear gas used, we offer the expertise to effectively clean it and remove all traces from your home or business.

 Whether it’s a decomposing body, suicide scene, crime scene, or tear gas decontamination scene, our professionals will always treat your home or place of business with respect.
 We will show up in a nondescript vehicle and in unmarked uniforms for the highest level of confidentiality.

 Georgia Clean specializes in providing fast and effective solutions for all matters of hazard and biohazard removal.
 Our team is available 24 hours a day, 7 days a week for emergencies and quick responses.